chdhatri/CarND-Vehicle-Detection_P4/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Sample images of cars and noncars dataset are below:

-![png][preview.png]
+Project conatins 2 datasets `vehicle` and `non-vehicle` images on which we will be extracting the Hog, color, spacial features to train the model in identifying the cars.
+Sample dataset images containing car and non cars are below:

+![png][./images/preview.png]

-The code for the HOG step is contained in the 5th code cell of the IPython notebook.
+The code for the extratcing  features is contained in the 8th code cell of the IPython notebook (defined in 'extract_features' function) .
+Based on the flags spatial, color and HOG features were extracted.

+Code for extracting HOG features was defined in 5th code cell.
 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

+![png][./images/hog.png]

+#### 2. Explain how you settled on your final choice of HOG parameters.

 Here is an example using the `YUV` color space and HOG parameters:
   * color_space = 'YUV'